What is ENT?

 While there is a multitude of reasons people can improve their quality of life by seeing an ENT specialist, here are the most common reasons:

-- Chronic Ear Infections: One of the most common reasons people turn to ENT specialists is for persistent ear infections.
-These are especially common in children under 2 years old.
-Ear infections are often triggered by other illnesses like flu, cold, or allergies.
-They can lead to everything from persistent pain and fever, to impaired hearing and losing balance.
+- Chronic Ear Infections: One of the most common reasons people turn to ENT specialists is persistent ear infections, especially in children under 2 years old.
+Other illnesses, such as the flu, colds, or allergies, often trigger ear infections.
+They can lead to everything from persistent pain and fever to impaired hearing and loss of balance.

 - Dizziness, Vertigo, and Balance issues: The inner ear plays a huge part in your body’s ability to balance.
-About 30 percent of the U.S. population experiences chronic dizziness or vertigo during their life, which can occur after standing up, bending over, changing head position, or even rolling over in bed.
+About 30 percent of the U.S. population experiences chronic dizziness or vertigo, which can occur after standing up, bending over, changing head position, or rolling over in bed.
 ENT specialists develop tailored plans to ease chronic dizziness and balance issues.

-- Sleep Apnea: This is one of the most serious sleep disorders.
-Sleep apnea is a condition where you breathe too shallowly during sleep or repeatedly stop breathing at various interims.
+- Sleep Apnea: One of the most serious sleep disorders.
+Sleep apnea is a condition in which you breathe too shallowly during sleep or repeatedly stop breathing at intervals.
 This leads to your brain becoming deprived of proper oxygen levels and can lead to chronic snoring or even choking while your body is trying to breathe.

-- Hearing Issues or Loss: ENTs work closely with audiologists to pinpoint the cause of hearing loss, which can range from an infection in the ear canal to inner-ear damage.
+- Hearing Issues or Loss: ENTs work closely with audiologists to pinpoint the cause of hearing loss, ranging from an ear canal infection to inner ear damage.

-- Chronic Nose Issues: Also called sinusitis, a chronic stuffy nose causes your sinuses to become swollen, painful, and inflamed, causing music to drain abnormally.
-Chronic nose issues are commonly caused by respiratory infections, allergies, a deviated septum, or nasal polyps.
+- Chronic Nose Issues: Also called sinusitis, a chronic stuffy nose causes the sinuses to become swollen, painful, and inflamed, leading to abnormal mucus drainage.
+Respiratory infections, allergies, a deviated septum, or nasal polyps commonly cause chronic nose issues.
 An ENT will determine the best treatment, including antibiotics or surgery in some serious cases.

-- Chronic Sore Throat or Tonsilitis: Your tonsils are two round pads of tissue located at the back of your throat.
-Tonsillitis occurs when these are compromised, leading to swollen tonsils that cause pain, sore throat, trouble swallowing, and lymph nodes that are tender to the touch.
+- Chronic Sore Throat or Tonsilitis: Your tonsils are two round pads of tissue at the back of your throat.
+Tonsillitis occurs when the tonsils are compromised, leading to swollen tonsils that cause pain, sore throat, difficulty swallowing, and tender lymph nodes on palpation.

 - Enlarged Lymph Nodes or Lumps in the Neck/Throat: You have many lymph nodes in your neck and head that are essential to helping your body ward off infections.
-When they are comprised due to an infection or virus, you will notice they feel swollen and tender.
-While most lymph node issues heal themselves as your body recovers, an ENT specialist is needed if the lumps grow in size, remain for more than two weeks, lead to a persistent sore throat, or are suffering from fever symptoms.
+You will notice that they become swollen and tender when infected or otherwise compromised.
+While most lymph node issues resolve as your body recovers, an ENT specialist is needed if the lumps increase in size, persist for more than two weeks, cause a persistent sore throat, or if you are experiencing fever symptoms.

 What Does an ENT Specialist Do?

-An ENT provider specializes in the medical specialty of otolaryngology, which focuses on issues with the ear, nose, and throat.
-They differ from physicians because they are trained in medical treatment as well as surgery.
+An ENT provider specializes in otolaryngology, which focuses on ear, nose, and throat issues.
+They differ from physicians because they are trained in medical treatment and surgery.

-Your first visit to an ENT specialist will start out as a consultation.
-This will consist of an in-depth conversation discussing the specific reason for your visit, current symptoms, medical history, and information about your current health status.
-After collecting all the applicable information, your ENT will perform a physical exam and may also perform tests related to your symptoms or health.
+Your first visit to an otolaryngologist will begin with a consultation.
+This will consist of an in-depth discussion of the specific reason for your visit, current symptoms, medical history, and your current health status.
+After collecting all applicable information, your ENT will perform a physical exam and may also order tests related to your symptoms or overall health.

-Due to the importance of your ears, nose, and throat, most ENT services are covered by insurance, including Medicare and Medicaid as well as private insurance.
-The process may depend on your policy’s terms and factors like waiting periods.
+Because the ears, nose, and throat are important, most ENT services are covered by insurance, including Medicare, Medicaid, and private insurance.
+The process may depend on your policy’s terms and factors, such as waiting periods.
 Along with asking your general doctor for a recommendation to an ENT specialist, your insurance provider is also a good place to start your search.

-The health of the organs and entities that an ENT specialist treats is critical to nearly every area of your health and quality of life.
-If you are struggling with issues related to the head, ear, nose, or throat, getting a consultation with a trained ENT physician is your first step to better health.
+The health of the organs and entities an ENT specialist treats is critical to nearly every area of your health and quality of life.
+If you are experiencing issues with your head, ears, nose, or throat, scheduling a consultation with a trained ENT physician is your first step toward better health.

 Schedule your ENT appointment today at one of our Colorado Springs or Pueblo West locations.